ariftoteles/Telecom-Customer-Churn/README.md

 # Final-Project---Telecom-Customer-Churn
 <h3>About Customer Churn</h3>

-Customer Churn is the number or presentation of customers who stop using a product or unsubscribe during a certain period, this marks customer dissatisfaction, cheaper offers from competitors, better marketing by competitors, or other causes.
+Customer Churn is the number or presentation of customers who stop using a product or unsubscribe during a certain period, this is caused by customer dissatisfaction, cheaper offers from competitors, better marketing by competitors, or other causes.

 In a growing business, the cost of getting new customers is far greater than the cost of keeping existing customers.
-In addition to having an impact on lossing revenue, customer churn also has an impact on the company's reputation, in such a position it is certainly more difficult to get new customers.
+Customer churn impact on lossing revenue and company's reputation, in such a position it is more difficult to get new customers.

 <h3>Purpose</h3>